joshhornby/joshhornby.github.io/_drafts/2026-08-12-overtrading.md

 Then finish something before you start the next thing.
 A project that is ninety percent built and waiting on one answer is worth more finished than two new projects are worth started.

 The obvious objection is that slack is waste, and that you only learn your true capacity by pushing past it.
-I have some sympathy with that.
-But it argues for funded growth, not unfunded growth.
-Push past the limit deliberately, having raised the capacity first, and you learn something useful.
+I have some sympathy with that, as long as you have raised the capacity before you go looking for the ceiling.
+Push past the limit deliberately and you learn something useful.
 Push past it by accident because building got cheap and it all felt possible, and you end up with a warehouse full of stock.

 When building gets cheaper, the question worth asking is what you were short of in the first place.
 Usually it was the decisions, and cheap code does nothing for those.
 Start more work at once, and you make them slower.